Actor and Text

 1. Introduction to sustaining connection & relationships in the communication of complex ideas through structured text.

-2. Introduction to making use of both director and skills to aid performance.
+2. Introduction to making use of both directorial advice and skills to enhance performance.

 The module aims too encourage students to: